-Fishing controls are either left click or up to reel in, down to let out more line and descend, and left and right to steer the lure right and left respectively.
+Fishing controls are either left click or up to reel in, down to let out more line and descend, and left and right to steer the lure left and right respectively.

 One of the key mechanics for fishing is lure control.
 Moving the lure away from undesirable fish and close to fish you're trying to catch is an important part of catching rare fish.
 Different lures offer varied control options and may make catching specific fish easier.